 What if I am immunocompromised?

-If you are immunocompromised, you may receive a third dose of the vaccine.
+If you are immunocompromised, you may receive a third primary series dose of the vaccine.
 The third dose may still not provide full immunity to COVID-19 in people who are immunocompromised, and you should continue to maintain physical precautions to help prevent COVID-19.
-In addition, your close contacts should be vaccinated as appropriate.
+In addition, after you received a first booster dose, you may receive a second booster dose of the vaccine if you are 12 years of age or older.
+Your close contacts should be vaccinated as appropriate.

 What if I am pregnant or breastfeeding?